Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

-Note that the correlation measures are affected by the choice of measure of dependence.
-Both NHSIC and KCC satisfy the postulates for an appropriate measure of dependence in \citep{renyi1959measures} and measure dependence from the spectrum of the cross-covariance operator between RKHSs.
-However, NHSIC measures the Hilbert-Schmidt norm of the cross-covariance operator while KCC measures its spectral norm~(largest singular value).
+In contrast, \textbf{kernel-based measures of dependence}, such as HSIC and KCC, are computationally efficient and well-suited for optimization.
+Both NHSIC and KCC satisfy the postulates for an appropriate measure of dependence in \citep{renyi1959measures} and measure dependence from the spectrum of the cross-covariance operator between reproducing kernel Hilbert spaces~(RKHSs).
+However, HSIC measures the Hilbert-Schmidt norm of the cross-covariance operator while KCC measures its spectral norm~(largest singular value).
 As a result, KCC is more suited for independence tests where the presence of dependence is more important than its overall strength.
 Informally, KCC is a ``harsher'' measure of dependence compared to NHSIC.
-Therefore, for the remainder of this work, we will use NHSIC for training and analysis, and reserve KCC for evaluation.
+HSIC between two random variables is equivalent to maximum mean discrepancy~(MMD)~\citep{MMD} between the joint distribution and the product of marginals of these variables~\citep{schrab2025practical}.
+MMD was originally proposed to check whether two samples came from the same distribution or not.
+They have similar computational costs.
+HSIC is also a lower bound on MI~\citep{sriperumbudur2012empirical, xu2024learning}.
+For the remainder of this work, we will use NHSIC for training and analysis, and reserve KCC for evaluation.